B.S. in Computer Science (SOE) or B.A./B.S. in Computer Science (A&S)

 Tufts provides computer science majors with a solid grounding in theoretical computer science and algorithmic knowledge, applied computer science, and software engineering skills enabling them to pursue professional careers in computing or software.
 Students also go on to graduate work in computer science and related disciplines.
 Students can major in Computer Science through the School of Engineering or the School of Arts & Sciences.

 The Computer Science major includes ten courses: eight in computer science and two in mathematics.
 Students in the Bachelor of Science in Computer Science program in Engineering must earn a C- or better in 75% of concentration courses.
 They also must have a C- or better in two-thirds of their 38 required courses.

 The department has provided guidance for Computer Science majors interested in focusing their studies in a particular area.

 B.S. in Data Science

-The Bachelor of Science in Data Science is a rigorous program in the theory, methods, practices, and tools involved in using big data for science, business intelligence, and other data-intensive tasks in both science and business.
+The Bachelor of Science in Data Science is a rigorous program open to students in the School of Engineering.
+The program covers the theory, methods, practices, and tools involved in using big data for science, business intelligence, and other data-intensive tasks in both science and business.
 It produces computer-literate data analysts who are well versed in current methods in both computational statistics and machine learning.

 Minor in Computer Science